-So, while a second season is still up in the air, fans should remain optimistic for more Addams Family goodness to come.
-In the meantime, we’ve got the first season to watch... and rewatch.
+So, fans should remain optimistic for more Addams Family goodness to come.
+In the meantime, we’ve got the first season to watch (and rewatch) — and the following details about Season 2 to chew on.

 Who will appear in the series?

-Though Ortega will serve as the main star, the rest of the cast is chock full of some very recognizable names.
-Catherine Zeta-Jones will portray Wednesday’s mother, Morticia Addams, while Luis Guzmán will serve as the Addams Family patriarch, Gomez, and Fred Armisen will don the role of Uncle Fester.
-Additionally, Isaac Ordonez has been cast to play Wednesday’s brother, Pugsley.
+Ortega will clearly return as the main star, but it’s safe to assume most of the all-star cast will return.
+That includes Catherine Zeta-Jones as Wednesday’s mother, Morticia Addams, Luis Guzmán as the Addams family patriarch, Gomez, Fred Armisen will as Uncle Fester, and Isaac Ordonez as Wednesday’s little brother, Pugsley.

 Other stars we could expect to reprise their roles in Wednesday Season 2 are: